zihanKuang/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/cka-prep/content/storage/_index.md

 A StorageClass defines how to dynamically create PersistentVolumes without needing to pre-provision them.

 More information in the official documentation at https://kubernetes.io/docs/concepts/storage/

-## Practice
----

-You can now jump to the [Exercises part](./exercises/) to learn and practice the concepts above.